pisinger/pisinger.github.io/_posts/2025-07-10-ingestion-into-sentinel-via-event-hub-made-simple.md

 ## 🛠️1 Create event hubs in your existing namespace

 To deploy this, we will iterate through the data map.
-Ensure you have the appropriate Azure (az) module installed -> `Install-Module az.eventhub`
+Ensure you have the appropriate Azure PowerShell module installed -> `Install-Module az.eventhub`

 ```shell
 foreach ($item in $dataMap) {